AyjayJr/python_practice/README.md

 # Python-Practice
 This repo houses several mini projects created in python.
----

 ## Quiz
-* Five question quiz that tracks user's score
+* A five question quiz that tracks user's score
 * Used to practice the following concepts:
   * Variable initialization
   * Printing to console window
   * Reading user input into variables